apike/allenpike.com/_posts/2025-06-30-coding-agents.md

 ## Full speed ahead

 Last month, my co-founder Jenn and I were rapidly sprinting to hit a self-imposed deadline (demoing our latest experiment at Web Summit Vancouver).
 Luckily, Claude Sonnet is truly helpful when coding – especially in TypeScript.
-Still, under time pressure, I started to get frustrated with its LLM-isms: overcomplicating changes, proposing unnecessary dependencies, and just [literally changing failing tests into skipped tests](https://www.lesswrong.com/posts/rKC4xJFkxm6cNq4i9/reward-hacking-is-becoming-more-sophisticated-and-deliberate) to resolve “the tests are failing.”
+Still, under time pressure, I started to get annoyed with its LLM-isms: overcomplicating changes, proposing unnecessary dependencies, and just [literally changing failing tests into skipped tests](https://www.lesswrong.com/posts/rKC4xJFkxm6cNq4i9/reward-hacking-is-becoming-more-sophisticated-and-deliberate) to resolve “the tests are failing.”
 Like, what the crap?

 Frustrated, I tried switching from Claude Sonnet to the new o3 thinking model.
 I knew o3 was painfully slow, so I took the time to write out exactly what I knew, and what I wanted the solution to look like, and gave it some time to work.
 To my surprise, the response was… great?